It was one of those "read the fine print" moments.

 Scheduled to launch July 1, a Department of Veterans Affairs job-training program for unemployed veterans allowing veterans to get up to a year of training at community colleges, would have excluded schools who offered even one bachelor's degree.

 That would leave 23 of Florida's 28 community colleges ineligible to participate, including St. Petersburg College, according to the chancellor of the Florida College System.

 But after a complaint by Rep. Gus Bilirakis, R-Palm Harbor, vice chairman of the House Veterans Affairs Committee, the VA this week changed the rules of the program.
 Now it will allow community colleges offering a limited number of bachelor's degrees to take part in the Veterans Retraining Assistance Program, or VRAP.

-Now all 28 Florida community colleges are eligible, according to Bilirakis' office.
+That makes all 28 Florida community colleges eligible, according to Bilirakis' office.

-Veterans ages 35 to 60 are eligible for VRAP training if they are otherwise ineligible for any other VA educational or training benefits and have not participated in any other government job-training program for half a year.
+Veterans between 35 and 60 years old are eligible for VRAP training if they are otherwise ineligible for any other VA educational or training benefits and have not participated in any other government job-training program for half a year.